dspiteself/nakkaya.com/resources/posts/2009-11-16-java-native-access-from-clojure.markdown

     // Equivalent JNA mapping
     class Point extends Structure { public int x, y; }

-which can't be done in Clojure, at first i thought i was stuck, but turns out there are workarounds.
+which can't be done in Clojure, at first I thought I was stuck, but turns out there are workarounds.

 First, documented way of calling printf,